 The cornmeal batter is not sticking to the bottom or sides of the saucepan.
 The cornmeal batter is ready.

 Remove the cornmeal batter from saucepan and into a bowl.
-Set bowl aside for several minutes to slightly cool before handling.
 The next step is to shape the dough like a cigar.

 Shaping Cornmeal Dough into a Cigar!